bvosk/bvosk.github.io/_posts/2016-07-24-installing-phoenix.md

 $ mix phoenix.server
 ```

-If everything went well, you should see the default Phoenix landing page:
+If everything went well, you should see the default Phoenix landing page when
+you point your browser to `localhost:4000`:

 <img src="../images/phoenix-landing-page.png" height="250" width="350">